 Can a house be rewired without removing drywall?

-In many cases, at least some drywall will need to be removed during a rewiring project.
+In many cases, at least some drywall or plaster will need to be removed during a rewiring project.
 But talk to your electrician to see if the work can be done without disrupting your walls.

 SoFi Loan Products